pawan-kumar-techtalk/Retail-Store/README.md

 # Media Ocean - Retail Store

-Demonstration of a Micro-Service project created using Dropwizard to maintain Products and its Category of a retail store.
+Demonstration of a Micro-Service based project created using Dropwizard to maintain Products and its Category of a retail store.
-It also contains an API to generate the itemized bill.
+It also contains an API to generate the itemized bill with sales tax.

 Technology stack used:
 1) Dropwizard framework